 1. Use the Web

 The web can be difficult to navigate at times, but if you know where to go, it can literally change your life.
 When looking to start treatment fundraising for COPD treatment, it’s important to utilize the internet and fundraising sites such as GoFundMe which specialize in helping individuals fund personal causes such as medical treatments, continued education or travel aspirations.
 The benefit to GoFundMe compared to other fundraising sites is the fact that it is not an all or nothing site, meaning that even if you don’t hit your total goal, you are still allowed to keep what you raise.

 Although a diagnosis such as COPD can seem insurmountable, the first step to living a longer life is through seeking treatments that address the disease head on.
-If you’re looking to directly address emphysema disease progression, it may be time to consider stem cell therapy.
-Rather than only addressing the symptoms of lung disease, stem cell therapy may directly affect disease progression, working to improve quality of life and pulmonary function within patients.
+If you’re looking to directly address emphysema disease progression, it may be time to consider cellular therapy.
+Rather than only addressing the symptoms of lung disease, cellular therapy may directly affect disease progression, working to improve quality of life and pulmonary function within patients.
 For those who suffer from lung disease, a change in quality of life could mean the difference between struggling to walk to the mailbox and riding a bike.

 Interested in 5 Tips to Start Fundraising for COPD Treatment Today?
 Share your thoughts and comments below.